When Was Billiards Invented? Exploring the Sport’s Rich History – Blatt Billiards

 pocket billiards founders

-Now that you have deeper knowledge of this sport’s lively and diverse history, you can move on to the ultimate enjoyment—playing billiards on your own custom-made Blatt Billiards table.
-Contact us today to begin the process of creating a game table of superior craftsmanship and quality to last the generations.
+Now that you have deeper knowledge of the lively and diverse history of pool, and when the game of pool was invented, you can move on to the ultimate enjoyment—playing billiards on your own custom-made Blatt Billiards table.